ptomasroos/react-native-scrollable-tab-view/README.md

 - **`contentProps`** _(Object)_ - props that are applied to root `ScrollView`/`ViewPagerAndroid`.
 Note that overriding defaults set by the library may break functionality; see the source for details.
 - **`scrollWithoutAnimation`** _(Bool)_ - on tab press change tab without animation.

+## Contribution
+**Issues** are welcome.
+Please add a screenshot of bug and code snippet.
+Quickest way to solve issue is to reproduce it on one of the examples.

+**Pull requests** are welcome.
+If you want to change API or making something big better to create issue and discuss it first.
+Before submiting PR please run ```eslint .``` Also all eslint fixes are welcome.

 ---

 **MIT Licensed**